ambro-r/Algorithms/README.md

 ## Particle Swarm Algorithm

+Attempts to optimise a problem by iteratively trying to improve a candidate solution with regard to a specific measure of quality.
+The individual agents are not intelligence, instead global intelligence emerges.

+Essentially particle swarm does the follows:
+* Agents move around in the search space according to position and velocity.
+* Agent movement is influenced by its local best position.
+* Agents moves towards best known positions (updated as better positions are found).

 ## Game Tree

 A graph whose nodes are positions in the game (edges = moves).
 Sometimes it's impossible to include every possible outcome (i.e chess), so smaller portions of the tree need to be sampled (guess with help of a heuristic function).